Arminsbss/Simplicial-Neural-Network-accuracy-improvement/README.md

 2. Install dependencies:

     ```bash
-    pip install -r requirements.txt
+    conda env create -f environment.yml
     ```

+3. After running this command, you can activate the new environment:

+    ```bash
+    conda activate snn
+    ```

-3. Explore the Jupyter notebooks for detailed examples and experiments.
+4. Explore the Jupyter notebooks for detailed examples and experiments.

 ## Results